IF YOU SUSPECT YOU MAY HAVE THE CORONAVIRUS DISEASE (COVID-19), PLEASE CALL THE DEDICATED HOTLINE ON 1800 675 398.

 Three things to do before you get started

-Follow these three steps before embarking on a low FODMAP diet.
+Follow these steps before starting a low FODMAP diet.

 1. Make sure you have IBS